nullbitsco/docs/tidbit/build_guide_en.md

 ## 12. Slide the acrylic spacer onto the standoffs

 Make sure the acrylic spacer sits flat against the PCB plate.
 Check for interreferences due to leads or solder joints.
 Trim if needed.
+If using the TRRS expansion jack, snap out the acrylic piece to fit it.

 ![](https://github.com/nullbitsco/docs/raw/main/tidbit/build_guide_img/image004.jpg)

 ## 13. Fasten the bottom with M2x3 screws

 Place the bottom PCB plate on top of the acrylic spacer.
-In the same locations where the 13 standoffs were installed, fasten with 13 M2x3 screws. **Do not overtighten!**
+In the same locations where the 6 standoffs were installed, fasten with 13 M2x3 screws. **Do not overtighten!**

 ![](https://github.com/nullbitsco/docs/raw/main/tidbit/build_guide_img/image017.jpg)